sawickiap/TextOutputTest/README.md

 This code accompanies an article on my blog: **["Ways to Print and Capture Text Output of a Process" @ asawicki.info](https://asawicki.info/news_1768_ways_to_print_and_capture_text_output_of_a_process)**

-Published in July 2023
+Published in July 2023.
+License: Public Domain.
-License: Public Domain